WangHanLinHenry/COMP6704-Individual-Project/README.md

 # Individual Project Documentation

 There is no `main.py` in this project.
-All code is contained in `/home/hanlin/hlwang_projects/course_project_optimization/individual_project/experiment.ipynb` and can be run directly in the notebook.
+All code is contained in `experiment.ipynb` and can be run directly in the notebook.

 ## 1. Environment Setup